csteach441/csteach441.github.io/weekly_assignment.md

 published: true
 summary: weekly assignment for COMP 388/441
 ---

+#### Assignment submission
+* Weekly assignments are due by the start of the next week's class, unless a specific date is given to the contrary.
+* Submissions should normally be posted to the applicable week's Trello board, unless otherwise stated.

 <!--
 #### Week 15 - 23rd April 2015
 * Please complete your final course assessment, the 'Demo and Report of Final Assessment'.
 An outline report is available at the following URL,